果冻视频

 Step 1: Get Informed

-All campus community members are encouraged to education themselves about political and civic issues, and to become knowledgeable about their respective representatives, ballot initiatives, and candidates for office.
+All campus community members are encouraged to educate themselves about political and civic issues, and to become knowledgeable about their respective representatives, ballot initiatives, and candidates for office.

 Attend a Campus Educational Event: Check out 鈥渃ivic engagement鈥 events on the for upcoming educational events, discussions, and watch parties.